philanderson888/course-notes/random/a 1 daily.md

 ## dreams and visualisations

+I am an evangelist seeing massive impact in the world

+I am a family man

+I am a builder of the kingdom literally and metaphorically

+I am a tech guru

 express dreams as pictures

 this has been / is / will be the most amazing day week month year of my life